pabslow/ImapNotes3/README.md

 - uses https://github.com/niendo1/richeditor-android with a lot of new features
 - runs und android studio 2021
-- HTML Editor with tables, images, sections and much more
+- HTML Editor with tables, images, sections, check boxes and much more
 - color support
 - full text search
 - sdk version 33
+- shareing / receiving data
 - notes from posteo.de and gmail.com are working again

 Main changes in ImapNote2 are :